quirky14-dev/HiveSync/phases/Phase_E_Desktop_Client.md

   * Running AI Docs and refactor jobs
   * Managing tasks, teams, and comments
   * Reviewing AI-generated diffs
+  * Running Live-Code sessions
 * The **proxy host for editor plugins** (VS Code, JetBrains, Sublime, Vim).

 This MUST be reflected in all later phases.

+### E.2.1 Applying Approved Changes to Disk

+The Desktop client is the **only HiveSync component permitted to write to the local filesystem**.

+Approved HiveSync change sets may span many files.
+The Desktop client must apply all approved changes in a **single, explicit, user-initiated operation**.

+The Desktop client must never:
+- partially apply a change set
+- write changes without user approval
+- modify files in the background
+- commit or push changes to version control systems

+All filesystem modifications must be deliberate, transparent, and reversible by the user.

+### E.2.2 Live Coding Session Ownership

+- The Desktop client is the sole authority for live coding sessions.
+- The Desktop client MUST indicate when a live coding or preview session is active and whether observers are connected.
+- Live coding sessions are ephemeral and are not recorded, replayable, or persisted unless explicitly added in a future phase.

+Desktop responsibilities include:
+- Initiating and terminating live coding sessions
+- Managing observer invitations
+- Indicating when a live coding session is active
+- Streaming local editor state to the backend for observers

+Live coding sessions are explicitly user-initiated and never automatic.

 ---